worktheclock/replit.github.io/repls/intro.md

 snippets of code interactively, and in [some cases](/repls/files), you can interact with variables that have been defined in your main body of code.

-To get up and running quickly head to the [quick start guide](/misc/quick-start) or read on to learn what you can do with repls.
+To get up and running quickly head to the [quick start guide](/misc/quick-start) or [tutorials page](https://docs.repl.it/tutorials/00-overview) to learn what you can do with repls.